Was the DUI Checkpoint Lawful?

 SERGEANT: From 10 p.m. till 3 a.m.

 (Note that attorneys often ask easy questions for which they already know the answers in order to relax witnesses.
 This makes the testifiers more likely to offer up information.)

 DUI LAWYER: I see that the department arrested four drivers that night for DUI?

 SERGEANT: It was a very successful operation.
 Your client was just one of the people arrested.

 DUI LAWYER: And that was the whole intent, right?
 To arrest those that violated drunk driving laws?

 SERGEANT: Yes, that was our purpose and we succeeded.

 It turns out that this simple exchange revealed more than the police should have, because they stepped over the line of what is a lawful motivation for setting up a roadblock.

 DUI Lawyers Know the Precedents for Your Case

 A good Orange County DUI lawyer will be aware of all the laws dictating what can and cannot happen during a traffic stop.
-If you have been arrested for a DUI, you can call Coffey & Coffey at (800) 706-7888 for a free consultation today.
+If you have been arrested for a DUI, you can call the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 for a free consultation today.